 Counter Culture - The party against the norm.
 Either through youth rebellion, or culture.
 Always changing, but often associates with queers.

-Counter Strike, The - A term made up by Alex Jones to refer to anti-liberal and reactionary politics, movement, culture, and philosophy that is against transhumanism and queer culture.
-However, the Counter Strike is failing to realize that they must incorporate an understanding of queer culture in order to go forward and win the war.
+Counter-Strike, The - A term made up by Alex Jones to refer to anti-liberal and reactionary politics, movement, culture, and philosophy that is against transhumanism and queer culture.
+However, the Counter-Strike is failing to realize that it must incorporate an understanding of queer culture to go forward and win the war.
 This is the main argument of Queer Culture: A Transgressive Tradition.
 An Introduction for Normies and The Misguided Artist.
 (2019)

 CrimeThInc - An anarchist publication that advocated anarchy lifestyle over action.
-This metapoltical force was so strong, it effected the entire left-wing, eventually creating what we know as the Antifa.
+This metapolitical force was so strong, it affected the entire left wing, eventually creating what we know as Antifa.

 Cult of the Extroverts, The - There is a social class of people that still believe that "going outside" or meeting new people will help dictate their success as an artist.
-Or that "cool people" go to the bars, clubs, and other "extroverted" activity with other extroverts.
-However, this cult fails to realize that the artist is ultimately metapoltical and introverted.
+Or that "cool people" go to bars, clubs, and other "extroverted" activities with other extroverts.
+However, this cult fails to realize that the artist is ultimately metapolitical and introverted.
 In the digital age, there is no reason to go on tour as a band, or meet new people "so they can get me good connections."
 This is now all done through the internet.
-In fact, most people don't go outside anymore.
-The Cult of the Extroverts tend to believe decadent and ugly people are introverted, and thus they must be "living in their parents basement."
-This is not only a pro-capitalist or meritocracy argument, but a shallow normie one that hates on queers.
-The Cult of The Extroverts is a dying breed, but yet people like Andy Warski are still breathing in toxic fumes.
-In recent years, queers have tried to make their own extroverted cults.
+Most people don't go outside anymore.
+The Cult of the Extroverts tends to believe decadent and ugly people are introverted, and thus they must be "living in their parent’s basement."
+This is not only a pro-capitalist or meritocracy argument, but a shallow normie one that hates queers.
+The Cult of The Extroverts is a dying breed, but people like Andy Warski are still breathing in toxic fumes.
+In recent years, queers have tried to make their extroverted cults.
 Some of them are called the "DIY scene" (which has no internet presence) "crust punk" and Antifa.
-Promiscuous gay culture also belongs with the cult.
+Promiscuous gay culture also belongs to the cult.
 Yes, it is queer, but just say no to these people.
-They are normies that have prejudice against their fellow queer.
+They are normies that have a prejudice against their fellow queer.
 Also, if the cult does have an internet presence, they only use two internet platforms: Instagram and Snapchat.

-Cultural Queerness - When a normie is influenced by queer culture, and tries to socially become a queer.
+Cultural Queerness - When a normie is influenced by queer culture and tries to socially become queer.
 However, he is innately a normie.
 Most SJWs and Transpeople fall under this category.
 Normies think being a queer is the new normal.
-Normies want high status, and will be interest in "counter culture" if the Transgressive Liberal Elite promote it.
+Normies want high status and will be interested in "counter-culture" if the Transgressive Liberal Elite promotes it.
 Ironically, the TLE and real queers hate normies.
 Hence why this war between the normie and queer rages on.

-Culture Thug - A lowbrow, college educated, middle to upper-middle class cis kid, who just found out about queer culture, but still wants to cooperate with normie values.
-Most culture thugs are normative people, who then became "intellects," or "artist" right after college.
+Culture Thug - A lowbrow, college educated, middle to upper-middle-class rich kid, who just found out about the queer culture, but still wants to cooperate with normie values.
+Most culture thugs are normative people, who then became "intellects," or "artists" right after college.
 And now they have a boring job or live with their parents.
 The irony is that the elite class thought they could turn stupid people into liberals, but instead, created a class of radical "big brain nibba" normies who disagree with everything.
 Culture thugs may go to grad school as their only choice under capitalism.

 Dave Brubeck - Jazz musician known for his kooky album art and classy lifestyle.

-David Cassidy - Often compared with Jesus Christ.
+David Cassidy - A guy often compared with Jesus Christ.

 David Koresh - Crazy cult leader of the Waco siege.
 Cited by Boards of Canada as a mystical person.

-David Lynch - Queer film director known for his akward horror films and b-rated sci-fi.
+David Lynch - Queer film director known for his awkward horror films and B-rated sci-fi.

-Dead Oceans - A record label which young white millennials look up to.
+Dead Oceans - A record label that young white millennials look up to.

-Death in June - The most controversial neofolk act, lead by Douglas Pearce.
-The project often made collage art use of far-right imagery with an added touch of esotericism.
+Death in June - The most controversial neofolk act, led by Douglas Pearce.
+The project often made collage art use of far-right imagery with an added touch of esoterica.
 This lexicon takes the next step after Death in June.

-Death in Rome - Joke band that mocks Death In June's style by covering pop songs.
+Death in Rome - A joke band that mocks Death In June's style by covering pop songs.

 Deathlok - Comic book hero infused with transhumanism, anti-liberalism, and pure grim dark.

 Deconstruction - A method used by English professors to find the “sinister plot” behind something so boring.
-Deconstruction is used in post-neofolk to connect McDonald’s with hinduism.
-Although most of us are not atheist and actually sincerely believe in a fast food god.
+Deconstruction is used in post-neofolk to connect McDonald’s with Hinduism.
+Although most of us are not atheists and sincerely believe in a fast-food god.

-Dennis Cooper - Very popular sadist writer who talks about George Miles.
+Dennis Cooper - A very popular sadist writer who talks about George Miles.

 Depeche Mode - The most famous synthpop band.
-Very deep songs about loss, love, and guilt.
+These very deep songs are about loss, love, and guilt.

-"Dialogue" - Often, liberals, leftist, culture thugs, YouTubers, intellects, autistic kids and anarchist will advocate that "dialogue" is the only way forward.
+"Dialogue" - Often, liberals, leftists, culture thugs, YouTubers, intellects, autistic kids, and anarchists will advocate that "dialogue" is the only way forward.
 By having a sincere, "grown-up," diplomatic chat, all of our problems will be resolved.
 Capitalism is bad?
 Dialogue.
-No freedom for transpeople?
+No freedom for trans people?
 Dialogue.
-Israelis verse Palestinians?
+Israelis versus Palestinians?
 Dialogue.
-Dialogue is something like when a Jehovah Witness comes knocking on your door, and asking you to convert to his religion.
+Dialogue is something like when a Jehovah's Witness comes knocking on your door and asking you to convert to his religion.

-Digital Hardcore - A revolution in Germany that argued all punk music will become electronic and Asian.
+Digital Hardcore - A revolution in Germany that argued all punk music would become electronic and Asian.